Does Your Dog Have a Unique Personality?

 Even taking into account the risk of stereotyping, questionnaires provide meaningful information about a dog’s personality.
 When comparing questionnaire ratings with separate behavior observation assessments, a strong link has been found.
 So if a dog is judged on a questionnaire to be highly timid, independent observers will generally also describe the dog’s behavior in terms consistent with shynessopens in a new tab.

 Since people are rarely shy about discussing their dogs, collecting data via questionnaires can be incredibly fruitful.
-The Canine Behavioral Assessment and Research Questionnaire (C-BARQ), developed by James Serpell, PhD, and researchers at the University of Pennsylvania, is a widely used assessment of dog behavioral characteristics (available for public use).
-The 101 questions gather insights into dogs by asking people to use a five-point scale to describe how their dog would likely react in a variety of different situations, such as anxiety or fear in heavy traffic or when examined by a veterinarian; excited when the doorbell rings or when visitors arrive; and of course, likely to chase cats if given the opportunity.
+The Canine Behavioral Assessment and Research Questionnaireopens in a new tab (C-BARQ), developed by Dr. James Serpell and researchers at the University of Pennsylvania, is a widely used assessment of dog behavioral characteristics (available for public use).
+The 101 questions gather insights into dogs by asking people to use a five-point scale to describe how their dog would likely react in a variety of different situations, such as anxiety or fear in heavy traffic or when examined by a veterinarian; excited when the doorbell rings or when visitors arriveopens in a new tab; and of course, likely to chase cats if given the opportunity.

 A recent study of former breeding dogs from commercial breeding operations — commonly referred to as “puppy mills”opens in a new tab — relied on the C-BARQ to evaluate the dispositions of these dogs once they’re out in the world.
 Overall, they were found to be more fearful and nervous than typical pet dogs, particularly regarding strangers and stairs, and many were sensitive about being touched.
 Despite having lived for years in their adoptive households, many of these dogs still displayed persistent fear and anxiety, which is exactly the type of long-term rather than short-term tendencies that investigations of personality aim to reveal.